The Day Program

 One of the most healing components of the Day Program is the sense of community.
 Being with other pregnant and postpartum women who know what your patient is going through – because they are experiencing it too.

 Our groups are led by seasoned perinatal psychologists, social workers, and specialists.
 These groups create an opportunity to process the many challenges of motherhood.
-In the Day Program, participants learn skills to manage anxiety and depression, receive expert advice on feeding and infant care, practice mindfulness, and incorporate art in the process of healing.
+In the Day Program, participants learn skills to manage prenatal and postpartum anxiety and postpartum depression, receive expert advice on feeding and infant care, practice mindfulness, and incorporate art in the process of healing.

 Individual Treatment